richmit/FortranFinance/README.md

 as my needs have expanded -- mostly investment applications.
 Most recently I've added quite a bit of stuff around retirement planning.

-**WARNING: I only have a tiny bit of code in the repo right now, but I'm working to add the rest as time permits.**

 Much of the functionality is contained in a set of modules I call [MR Fortran Finance Library](https://richmit.github.io/FortranFinance/MRFFL/index.html).

 You will find a few directories at the root of the repository covering